 Genetic testing may be done by buccal swabs.
 The specimen is collected by gently rubbing the cheek inside of the mouth with long swabs, similar to Q-tips.
 The DNA test utilized with buccal swab specimens is the same DNA test utilized with blood specimens.
 These tests are used in courts throughout the country and are more than 99% accurate.

-The most difficult child support cases to pursue are those in which the parent obligated to pay child support lives in one state and the child and custodial parent live in another.
-However, all states are required to pursue establishment and enforcement of support obligations as vigorously for children who live outside their border as for those under their own jurisdiction.
+Interstate enforcement are cases in which the parent obligated to pay child support lives in one state and the child and custodial parent live in another.
+All states are required to pursue establishment and enforcement of support obligations as vigorously for children who live outside their border as for those under their own jurisdiction.
 Federal law requires states to work through the necessary steps that lead to enforcement within specific time frames.
-All agencies use the same forms for processing requests; however, the process can take longer than establishing/enforcing locally as each state has an independent court system with varying laws, practices and traditions. .
+All agencies use the same forms for processing requests.
+The process can take longer than establishing/enforcing locally as each state has an independent court system with varying laws, practices and traditions.

 When the non-custodial parent’s employer is known, a direct wage withholding order can be sent to the employer, and there may not be a need to request the other states help.